-Allopurinol is used in the treatment of gout; heart failure; mania; calcium oxalate calculi with hyperuricosuria; urinary tract stones (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
+Allopurinol is used in the treatment of gout; heart failure; calcium oxalate calculi with hyperuricosuria; hyperuricemia secondary to chemotherapy; mania (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
 Risk cannot be ruled out during pregnancy.
 Allopurinol 100 mg is not subject to the Controlled Substances Act.

 See also related documents.